celikelozdinc/DesignPatterns/README.md

 # SUMMARY
-Includes brief explanations and code snippets for each of the design pattern.
-One can `cd` to regarding directory to see more details.
+&rarr; Reusable solutions to commonly occuring problems &rarr; Includes brief explanations and code snippets for each of the design pattern.
+One can `cd` to regarding directory to see more details. <br>

 + *CREATIONAL DESIGN PATTERNS*
 &rarr; Provides structure to _create objects easily_, reuse existent code.